softwareCobbler/luceedebug/readme.md

  "hit a breakpoint in '/foo/bar/baz/TheThing.cfc'"
 ```

-Omitting a `pathTransform` means no path transformation will take place.
+Omitting `pathTransforms` means no path transformation will take place.